 Jennifer Lenoci-Edwards, RN, MPH, CPPS, is the Director of the Patient Safety Focus Area at the Institute for Healthcare Improvement.
 Jennifer’s career in healthcare started as a registered nurse (RN) in the emergency department (ED) in 1999 and In 2004, Jennifer received her Master’s in Public Health at Johns Hopkins and then worked with the Maryland Department of Health and Mental Hygiene rolling out the Statewide Immunization Registry.
 In 2007, Jennifer relocated to Boston and while working as an ED RN, began to work in Patient Safety at Partners Healthcare with Dr. Tejal Gandhi.
 She then worked on the frontlines as a consultant for patient-centered medical homes (PCMH) at Partners Healthcare where she focused on using quality improvement to increase capacity and reliable systems in primary care.

-Moshe Cohen, MBA, independent mediator and lecturer with Boston University, has been teaching, mediating, coaching, writing, and speaking on the topics of negotiation, leadership, change management, influence, conflict resolution, mediation, facilitation, and communication for the past 15 years.
-Mr. Cohen has worked with many companies and organizations in the Boston area, as well as nationally and internationally.
-He has taught negotiation and leadership in the MBA program at Boston University for 10 years.
+Moshe Cohen, MBA, Mediator and corporate trainer in private practice, as well as Senior Lecturer with Boston University, has been teaching, mediating, coaching, writing, and speaking on the topics of negotiation, leadership, change management, influence, conflict resolution, mediation, facilitation, and communication since 1995.
+Mr. Cohen founded The Negotiating Table, Inc. and has worked with many companies and organizations in the Boston area, as well as nationally and internationally.
+He teaches negotiation and leadership in the MBA and MSMS programs at Boston University where he has been teaching since 2000.
 As a mediator, Mr. Cohen specializes in employment, workplace, and discrimination-related disputes.
-Mr. Cohen has a background in Electrical Engineering from McGill University and later received an MBA from Boston University.
+Mr. Cohen has a background in Physics from Cornell University, a Masters in Electrical Engineering from McGill University and later received an MBA from Boston University.

 Tiffany Christensen, Vice President for Experience Innovation at The Beryl Institute, approaches her work from the perspective of a life-long patient and a professional patient advocate.
 Christensen is a nationally recognized public speaker and the author of three books exploring advocacy, end-of-life planning and partnership strategies in health care.
 She is a TeamSTEPPS Master Trainer, a Respecting Choices Advance Care Planning Instructor, an APPEAL certificate recipient, and the co-creator of her own workshop series for developing and advancing Patient Advisory Councils.
 Christensen has served as a patient advocate at Duke Hospital working primarily in Oncology.
 She also worked as the Program Coordinator for Duke Medicine’s Patient Advisory Council Expansion Program.
 After leaving Duke, she became a Patient and Family Engagement Specialist at the North Carolina Hospital Association focusing on advancing the role of the PFA, Experience Based Co-Design and TeamSTEPPS for Patients.
 Today at The Beryl Institute, she specializes in dynamic, meaningful keynote presentations that explore burnout strategies, maximizing co-design and improving patient engagement at the bedside through activation.